Film / Halloweentown

 - Nay-Theist: Gwen and Dylan fully believe in, and are capable of, magic but neither of them likes it.
 Both waffle in and out of a love/hate relationship with it.

 - Never Trust a Title: Kalabar doesn't appear in Halloweentown II: Kalabar's Revenge.
-His son, Kal, is the villain.
+Subverted by the fact that his son, Kalabar, Jr. (Kal), is the villain.
 Halloweentown High is actually about a bunch of kids from Halloweentown temporarily enrolling in a human school, not the other way around.
 In fact, Halloweentown is not shown at all in the third movie.
 Not once.

 - Nightmare Fetishist: Marnie.
 In the first movie she excidetly asks if the spell her grandmother will cast will "bring forth the powers of darkness?"
 When Aggie says it won't, Marnie is visibly dissapointed.